Today's Articles

 Al Young was born on this date in 1939.
 He was a Black poet, writer, and educator.

 Young also has written scripts for Dick Gregory, Sidney Poitier, Bill Cosby, and Richard Pryor.
 He is the co-founder and editor of the Yardbird Reader and the anthology editor.
 Young’s honors include the Joseph Henry Jackson Award, the Pushcart Prize, the American Book Award, and the Wallace Stegner Fellowship Award.
-He also received National Endowment for the Arts, Guggenheim, and Fulbright fellowships.
+He also received fellowships from the National Endowment for the Arts, the Guggenheim, and the Fulbright.
 Young has been a visiting professor at the University of Washington, Rice University, Bowling Green University, and the University of Michigan.

-Al Young lived in Polo Alto, California, for nearly three decades and moved back to Berkeley.
+Al Young lived in Palo Alto, California, for nearly three decades and moved back to Berkeley.
 In 2005, he was appointed the Poet Laureate of California.
 He died in April 2021.

 To be a Writer